emin-alizada/GW-AI-Project1/README.md

 ## Heuristic

 The heuristic we selected is a simple one:
-- Calculate the absolute value of the distance between the target value and amount of water contained in our target pitcher
+- Calculate the absolute value of the distance between the target value and the amount of water contained in our target pitcher
 - Divide the result by the capacity of the pitcher with a maximum capacity
 - Multiply it by 2 to account for emptying the pitcher to infinite pitcher